 Used by Beginners and Experts

-There’s a wisdom, concerning any skill, that is more trusted than any trading platform or broker on the planet.
+When it comes to any trading platform or broker on the planet, there is one quote to keep in mind.
 And it goes as follows (paraphrased):

 “It takes around 10,000 hours, i.e. ten years of regular practice, to become a master in any field.”

-The 10,000 Hour Rule is one of the central factors that separate a Warren Buffet from a Joe Blow.
+The 10,000 Hour Rule is a central factor separating a Warren Buffett from a Joe Blow.
 Indeed, the vast majority of financial traders lose.
-And this means that future contract speculations depend much more on the skill-set being applied than on any singular platform or approach.
+And this means that future contract speculations depend much more on the skill set being applied than on any singular platform or approach.

 At times, however, there are unique opportunities that present themselves.
 One such instance of this was the exponential rise in the value of crypto.
 Which saw many regular savers become “superstar investors” overnight.

-I’ve placed eToro (review) in the number-one position as it gives beginners an entry into potentially opportune markets.
+I’ve placed eToro (review) in the number-one position as it allows beginners to enter potentially opportune markets.
 There’s no fronting or pretence to offer unique insight into this or that.
-It just gives you lots of pretty powerful automations on portfolios and copying traders who have a decent track-history of accomplishments.
+It just gives you lots of pretty powerful automation on portfolios and copying traders who have a decent track history of accomplishments.

-Indeed, eToro’s biggest selling-point is its automatable 1000s strong network of expert traders: each of who can be tapped into, in real-time.
-Have a look at Trustpilot’s reviews are 14,000+ strong with a strong average of 4.2 out of 5.
+Indeed, eToro’s biggest selling point is its automatable 1000s strong network of expert traders: each of who you can contact in real-time.
+Look at Trustpilot’s reviews, which are 14,000+ strong with a strong average of 4.2 out of 5.
 So if you lost out on early crypto speculations, here’s a possible way to squeeze more interest growth from your extra non-emergency savings.

 Overall, they seem to be pretty transparent.
 This wouldn’t be any good if the fees were high or if there was lots of technical fuss.
-Its platform lets you automatically copy top trades using its CopyPortfolios feature, which include bettering on the timing of future prices of crude oil:
+Its platform lets you automatically copy top trades using its CopyPortfolios feature, which includes bettering the timing of future prices of crude oil.